meltyourface/blank/posts/Monstrous-evil/Dark-Pantheon-Riddles-and-Their-Supernatural-Answers/index.md

 Twisted languages unknown to man,
 What must one summon to begin the dark plan?

-Answer: A malevolent spirit or demon, such as a djinn or succubus.
+**Answer**: A malevolent spirit or demon, such as a djinn or succubus.

 Riddle 2: The Path of Torment